-The EOS 5D is a high-performance, digital AF SLR camera with a large, 35.8 x 23.9mm CMOS sensor with 12.8 effective megapixels.
-The camera has nine high-precision AF points, and it is compatible with all Canon EF lenses (except EF-S lenses).
+The EOS 30D is a high-performance, digital AF SLR camera with a large, fine-detail, 8.20-megapixel CMOS sensor.
+The camera has nine high-precision AF points, and it is compatible with all Canon EF lenses (including the EF-S lenses).
 Designed for quick shooting at all times, the camera has many features for all types of shooting from fully automatic snapshooting to creative work.